 If Lido succeeds, it will fill a significant gap between centralized exchange staking services and DIY hobbyist staking in the public blockchain landscape.
 This way individuals, institutions, decentralized applications (dApps), DAOs, and Decentralized Finance (DeFi) protocols can all benefit from simple, secure, liquid-staked ETH.
-If Lido (or a similarly decentralized liquid staking solution) cannot do this, however, then it is likely that centralized exchanges — that are subject to the laws of their jurisdictions and regulators — will control the majority of staking on major blockchains like Ethereum — and by extension own the production of block space on all major public blockchains.
+If Lido (or a similarly decentralized liquid staking solution) cannot do this, however, then it is likely that centralized exchanges — that are subject to the laws of their jurisdictions and regulators — will control the majority of staking on major blockchains like Ethereum.
 Whoever produces block space can re-order or censor transactions.
 Thus, block space is a critical and valuable resource in public blockchains.

 If Lido, a more “decentralized” system, secures a large portion of the current and future PoS blockchains, then block space is more likely to remain credibly neutral (meaning less likely to be captured by a single party or “cartel”).
 This would make LDO increasingly valuable as a governance token that controls block space production, as well as the value that flows from that block space production.
 This means that Lido needs to identify and address internal social, technical, and economic vulnerabilities so that it can adapt to stay competitive, while also remaining resilient against external threats and changes in the environment to resist centralization or failure.